-Early retirement benefits are available if the vested member meets either the age 55 with 15 years of service or age 50 with 25 years of service eligibility requirements.
-The monthly payment is reduced (unless waived by the municipality) for each month the participant is younger than the age the unreduced retirement benefits are available.
+Early retirement benefits are available if the vested participant meets eligibility requirements.
+The monthly payment is reduced for each month the participant is younger than the normal retirement age selected by the municipality.
+If selected by the municipality, an unreduced early retirement benefit may be payable if the eligibility requirement for that benefit is met.